harryho/blog-hugo/content/draft/azure-1.md

 # Assumption

-* You have experience on developing .net web applications.
+* You have experience with .net web applications.
-* You have experience on .net web deployment.
+* You have experience with website or web app deployment.

 # Getting Started